isabella232/Deploy-Scripts/NinjaRMM/README.md

 	</tbody>
 </table>

-Now that you are in the Policy Editor you will need to create a `Scheduled Action`, set the paramaters as desired and then choose the Action to be `Install Application`.
+Now that you are in the Policy Editor you will need to create a `Scheduled Action`, set the parameters as desired and then choose the Action to be `Install Application`.

 <table style="width:75%">
 	<tbody>